oracle-livelabs/multicloud/verrazzano/access-application/access-application.md

       ![Prometheus value](images/execute-query.png)

       >You can also add another metric to your dashboard.
 Discover the available, default metrics in the list.

-   Leave the *Cloud Shell* open; we will use it for upcoming labs.

 ## Task 7: Explore the Keycloak Console